 However, Google Photos’ data collection capabilities have expanded significantly since its launch in 2015.
 These same features can give Google some uncomfortably detailed insights into your life:

-For some, this is a fair tradeoff for the functionality of Google Photos.
+For some, this is a fair tradeoff.
 For others, this represents an unacceptable invasion of their privacy.
 If you’re determined to wipe your Google Photos account clean, read on below.

 Google Photos creates two copies of your shots – one on your device and one on the app.
 This can take up a chunk of memory on your device.
 So if you are travelling, for example, and you ran out of space you may want to delete copies on your device but still keep them on the cloud.
 Just make sure that your photos have been synced.

 If you have had enough of Google, you could delete photos from your cloud and all other synced devices but still keep them on your phone.
 The original images will stay in your Camera folder, which you can find under File Manager if you own an Android device or your Photo Gallery if you are an iPhone user.
 However, once the sync is enabled again, all photos will be synced and will reappear on your Google Photos account.

 This might not be the best option if you haven’t saved your photos anywhere else, so if you want to keep them, back them up somewhere before you continue.
 If you delete synced photos from the Google Photos app, it will be deleted from everywhere – your device, the Google Photos app, the Google Photos website, and your file manager app.
 This will happen even if your Backup & Sync feature is on and whether you’re using an Android or iPhone.

 Even if you deleted your photos from all devices and platforms, they still won’t be deleted permanently.
 This might be good news if you deleted them accidentally and want to retrieve them – or bad news if you want to get rid of them.
 Google Photos moves all your deleted photos and videos to the trash, which stay there for 60 days.
 After this period, they are deleted automatically.